vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 that same policy through `gpuExecWaitValue`, which exists so that waiting on one submission does not mean hand-rolling `vkWaitSemaphores` and re-deriving the check.
-From then on `acquire`, `submit`, `waitValue`, `waitAll` and `flushDeviceWrites` fail with `deviceLostMessage`, which travels the ordinary filter error path; the sweeps stop reaping and the gate returns at once rather than spinning on a progress counter whose `counter + 1` wraps to zero.
+From then on `acquire`, `submit`, `waitValue`, `waitAll` and `flushDeviceWrites` fail with `deviceLostMessage`, which travels the ordinary filter error path; the sweeps stop reaping and the gate returns at once rather than spinning on progress counters whose `counter + 1` wraps to zero.
 What a pool still retains is released by its destructor, which is safe because after a reset nothing is reading it.